FIVE MOST SURPRISING FINDS

 — Martin Luther King Jr., speech at St. Louis, 1964

 The third phase is scaling what works and eliminating what does not.
-By Year 6, the data will show which sectors have produced the highest returns, which business models have the strongest survival rates, which geographic markets have the most untapped demand, and which cooperative structures have generated the most jobs per dollar invested.
+By Year 6, the data will show which sectors have produced the highest returns.
+It will show which business models have the strongest survival rates, which geographic markets have the most untapped demand, and which cooperative structures have generated the most jobs per dollar invested.

 The plan shifts from breadth to depth.
-The targets:
+Here are the targets.

 Black-owned supply chains in at least five industries.
-Not individual businesses competing against established enterprises, but integrated supply chains in which Black-owned firms supply Black-owned firms, creating closed-loop economic circuits that capture and recirculate value at multiple levels.
-This is the chaebol model — Samsung, Hyundai, and LG did not succeed as isolated companies.
-They succeeded as ecosystems, deliberately constructed by a population that understood that national economic transformation required coordinated action, not individual entrepreneurship (Kim, Big Business, Strong State, SUNY Press, 1997).
+Not individual businesses competing against established enterprises, but integrated supply chains.
+In these chains, Black-owned firms supply Black-owned firms, creating closed-loop economic circuits that capture and recirculate value at multiple levels.
+This is the chaebol model.
+Samsung, Hyundai, and LG did not succeed as isolated companies.
+They succeeded as ecosystems, deliberately built by a population that understood national economic transformation required coordinated action rather than individual entrepreneurship (Kim, Big Business, Strong State, SUNY Press, 1997).

-Community land trusts — nonprofit organizations that own land permanently on behalf of a neighborhood — in 100 cities.
-Acquiring and holding real estate in trust for community benefit.
-This prevents the displacement that has historically erased Black wealth whenever a neighborhood becomes attractive to outside investors.
+Community land trusts in 100 cities.
+A community land trust is a nonprofit that owns land permanently on behalf of a neighborhood.
+These trusts acquire and hold real estate for community benefit.
+They prevent the displacement that has historically erased Black wealth whenever a neighborhood becomes attractive to outside investors.
 The model separates ownership of land from ownership of buildings.
 Residents own their homes.
-The trust retains ownership of the land — ensuring appreciation benefits the community rather than speculators.
-Tested from Burlington, Vermont, to Houston, Texas.
+The trust keeps ownership of the land, ensuring appreciation benefits the community rather than speculators.
+This has been tested from Burlington, Vermont, to Houston, Texas.
 It works.
 The barrier is not design.
 It is capital, and by Year 6, the capital exists.

 $50 billion in Black-managed investment funds.
-Not Black-targeted funds managed by white firms — a category that has exploded as ESG — Environmental, Social, and Governance — investing has become fashionable.
-Funds managed by Black investment professionals, investing in Black enterprises, and returning profits to Black investors.
-Black households hold approximately $150 billion in financial assets (Federal Reserve Survey of Consumer Finances, 2022).
+Not Black-targeted funds managed by white firms — a category that has exploded as ESG investing (Environmental, Social, and Governance) has become fashionable.
+These would be funds managed by Black investment professionals, investing in Black enterprises, and returning profits to Black investors.
+Black households hold about $150 billion in financial assets (Federal Reserve Survey of Consumer Finances, 2022).
 Redirecting one-third over three years produces the targeted capital base.

 The Strongest Counterargument — and Why the Data Defeats It